QikaiGu/scalding-emr-tutorial/README.md

 Once complete, use either the Amazon S3 web browser or a tool like [Transmit](http://panic.com/transmit/) to have a look at the output directory.

-### Step 5 - PROFIT!
+## Step 5 - PROFIT!

-If you have a look at `s3n://slifka-scalding/scalding-emr-tutorial/1381259280` you will see the same `_SUCCESS` and `part-00000` files as when the job was run locally.
+If you have a look at `s3n://slifka-scalding/scalding-emr-tutorial/1381259280/output` (replaced `slifka-scalding` with your bucket name of course) you will see the same `_SUCCESS` and `part-00000` files as when the job was run locally.

 ## Next Steps